OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/getting-started-with-azure-cloud-services.md

 ## Create a project

-Now have the NuGet package we want to deploy, the account we are going to use for the deployment and an environment to deploy to. Â Now all we need is a project to do all the work. Â Create a new project:
+Now have the NuGet package we want to deploy, the account we are going to use for the deployment and an environment to deploy to.
+Now all we need is a project to do all the work.
+Create a new project:

 ![](/docs/images/3049331/3278526.png)